yermancinto/SDCND_Vehicle_Detection_and_Tracking/README.md

 ![imagen](https://user-images.githubusercontent.com/41348711/46919583-9c335080-cfe1-11e8-9bb9-203cfeb570d3.png)

-# Define the features extraction features
+# Define the features extraction functions

-Using the functions given in the course,
+Tunning the functions given in the course I got decent results.
+See below the functions I used and some example of the outputs I got from them:

 * Spatial binned feature extraction function:
 The plots below show the Binned features extracted from cars and not cars images when in 'LUV' color space